 There are 5 different types of veneers currently available:

 Bedford Dental Group specializes in Porcelain Veneers (also known as traditional veneers), which are the most dependable and have been around the longest.
-Dentists began using procelain veneers in the 1930’s.
+Dentists began using porcelain veneers in the 1930’s.
 When being fitted with porcelain veneers, your dentist will remove a thin layer of enamel from the front of the tooth before permanently affixing the veneer.
 With proper care, these veneers can last 20 years.

 Lumineers are the thinnest option when it comes to dental veneers — about as thick as a contact lens.
-Applying Lumineers does not require grinding and is pain free for the patient.
+Applying Lumineers does not require grinding and is pain-free for the patient.
 Common complaints include lumineers becoming detached, dark natural teeth casting a shadow through the thin Lumineer surface, and dissatisfaction with the thickness of the Lumineer.

 Composite veneers (also known as bonded veneers) are a less-expensive option that does not require any grinding or reshaping of your natural teeth.
 They typically last five to ten years with proper care — but they can be prone to chipping and staining.
 The upside is that they are easy to fix.

 Zirconia porcelain veneers are ideal for patients who have teeth that are more severely damaged or decayed.
-The material is stronger than traditional porcelain and is appropriate for patients who need additional reinforcement of their natural tooth.
+The material is stronger than traditional porcelain and is appropriate for patients who need additional reinforcement of their natural teeth.
 Zirconia veneers are also able to withstand more wear and tear, making them appropriate for use on back teeth.